Call for a Free Consultation for your Massachusetts case.

 How is eligibility for alimony determined?

-Eligibility is determined by the ability of each spouse to maintain a standard of living similar to the one acquired during the marriage.
-Job skills, age, and health issues are all considered when determining whether a spouse needs alimony.
-Most alimony is transitional or rehabilitative to allow a spouse time to adjust to independent living.
-Permanent awards are reserved for marriages lasting over 20 years where one spouse worked only as a homemaker.
+Eligibility for alimony is determined by assessing each spouse’s ability to maintain a standard of living similar to what was established during the marriage.
+Factors such as job skills, age, and health are considered to determine whether one spouse needs financial support.
+Most alimony is either transitional or rehabilitative, providing temporary assistance to help a spouse adjust to independent living.
+Permanent alimony is typically reserved for marriages lasting over 20 years, where one spouse was a homemaker and relied solely on the other for financial support.

 How is the duration of alimony determined?